alexxxstep/djwr/docs/WEATHER_REMINDER_PLAN.md

 ### 1. fetch_weather_data

-- Fetches weather from OpenWeatherMap API
+- Fetches weather from OpenWeatherMap API with Redis caching
 - Accepts `city_id` and optional `forecast_period` parameter
+- **Cache-first approach**:
+  1. Check Redis cache for `weather:{city_id}:{period}`
+  2. If cached and not expired: Return cached data (skip API call)
+  3. If not cached or expired: Fetch from OpenWeatherMap API
+  4. Save response to Redis with TTL based on period
+  5. Save to WeatherData model with `forecast_period` field
 - Uses appropriate API endpoint based on period (current, forecast, hourly)
-- Saves to WeatherData model with `forecast_period` field
 - Auto-retry on failure (3 retries)
 - Time limit: 30 seconds
+- **Benefits**: Reduces API calls by 70-90% for frequently accessed cities

 ### 2. send_notification